 Plus, there is evidence that vitamin D deficiency plays a big role in mood disorders like depression and anxiety.
 Since your bird can’t create any vitamin D on their own, it needs extra help getting vitamin D into its system.
 One of the easiest ways is by adding it directly into their food.

-Vitamin D plays several very important functions in the body.
-Possibly, one of the most important functions is to assist in the synthesis of Calcium - the most abundant nutrient in the body.
-The body literally can’t synthesize, or make use of Calcium without assistance from vitamin D and magnesium.
-Calcium is important for strong bones but, did you know that it also plays an important role how the nervous system functions and in mood management.
+Vitamin D has several very important functions in the body.
+Perhaps one of its most important functions is to aid in the synthesis of Calcium - the most abundant nutrient in the body.
+Literally, the body cannot synthesize or use Calcium without assistance from Vitamin D and magnesium.
+Calcium is important for strong bones, but did you know that it also plays a significant role in how the nervous system functions and mood management.

 One of the most prevalent symptoms of vitamin D deficiency is mood disorders.
 Mood disorders is one contributing factor to feather plucking in birds.